 No matter what kind of vibe you seek when choosing your next home, one of Ottawa’s eclectic neighbourhoods is sure to provide it, with the added bonus of each community having quick access to public transit.
 Whether you are looking to live in an apartment in a heritage building or a new condo, you’ll be meeting people in no time at outdoor markets, while window shopping, when getting exercise and fresh air, and at festivals and community events.
 Who needs a dating app?

 Here are our picks for the most popular neighbourhoods in Ottawa for singles.

-- Sandy Hill is only a five minute walk from downtown and the Rideau Centre, and is home to the University of Ottawa and therefore many students.
+Sandy Hill is only a five-minute walk from downtown and the Rideau Centre, and is home to the University of Ottawa and therefore many students housing rentals.
 Older houses sub-divided by floor or into smaller apartments on Laurier Avenue (and other streets) are quite popular with students and singles wanting or needing to live with roommates.

 The Glebe is known as a hip, yuppie neighbourhood, just south of downtown.
 This central area is a relaxed, historic community full of: diverse shops, restaurants, pubs, and services along Bank Street; host to large festivals and events; and home of sports-entertainment facility Lansdowne Park.
 This arena and stadium complex is surrounded by a retail and residential redevelopment.

 Little Italy is a vibrant neighbourhood peppered with bakeries, specialty food markets, gelato shops, and welcoming cafés.
 The many pubs and patios are also popular with cyclists enjoying the two paths that run through the area, along the Ottawa River and the Rideau Canal.
 Active singles will also appreciate the many fitness centres and yoga studios.